-The Recording Studio can be used for music, film, photography, podcasts and more.
+The Recording Studio can be used for digital music generation, photography, filmography & podcasting.
 You can either use our equipment or bring your own.
 Our space has some sound proofing however, we ask customers to please use headphones in the amplifier for louder instruments when possible.

 Booking the Recording Studio

 The Recording Studio is booked on a first-come first-served basis and can be reserved for up to 4 hours per day.
 Please book the room in advance to ensure you will have enough time to explore and use the space and equipment.
 Drop-in bookings can also be made at the information desk.
 There is no cost to book the recording studio.